 Master Legal Skills Professor

 Professor Adkins has researched the history of the 1968 Florida Constitution and its revisions and has presented dozens of times on Florida constitutional history.
 She has published two books: Making Modern Florida: How the Spirit of Reform Shaped a New Constitution, in 2016, and Chesterfield Smith, America’s Lawyer, in 2020.
 Her co-authored casebook on Florida Constitutional Law will be published this year.
 She has also published several articles on Florida constitutional history and constitution revision and has served as an expert witness regarding the history of the Florida Constitution.
-She has conducted numerous oral history interviews of Florida legal, political and historical figures and is a vice-president of the Florida Supreme Court Historical Society.
+She has conducted numerous oral history interviews of Florida legal, political and historical figures and is an executive board member of the Florida Supreme Court Historical Society.
 Prior to joining UF Law Adkins worked in private practice.
 She earned her B.S.J., M.A., and J.D. from the University of Florida.

 J.D., University of Florida